Performative Reinforcement Learning with Linear Markov Decision Process: Model

 We consider Markov Decision Processes (MDPs) with a state space $S$, action set $A$, discount factor $\gamma$, and starting state distribution $\rho$.
 The reward and the probability transition functions of the MDP depend on the adopted policy.
 We consider infinite-horizon setting where the learner's goal is to maximize the total sum of discounted rewards.
 When the learner adopts policy $\pi$, the underlying MDP has reward function $r_\pi$ and probability transition function $P_\pi$.
 We will write $M(\pi)$ to denote the corresponding MDP, i.e., $M(\pi) = (S, A, P_\pi, r_\pi, \rho)$.

-When the learner adopts policy $\pi$ and the underlying MDP is $M(\pi') = (S,A,P_{\pi'}, r_{\pi'}, \rho)$, $V^\pi_{\pi'}(\rho)$ denotes the value function i.e. the expected sum of discounted rewards given the starting state distribution $\rho$.
-In particular, we will refer $V^\pi_\pi(\rho)$ as the \emph{performative value function} which can be interpreted as follows.
+When the learner adopts policy $\pi$ and the underlying MDP is $M(\pi') = (S,A,P_{\pi'}, r_{\pi'}, \rho)$, $V^\pi_{\pi'}(\rho)$ denotes the value function, i.e., the expected sum of discounted rewards given the starting state distribution $\rho$.
+In particular, we will refer to $V^\pi_\pi(\rho)$ as the \emph{performative value function} which can be interpreted as follows.
 The learner adopts policy $\pi$, in response the MDP changes to $M(\pi)$ and then $V^\pi_\pi(\rho)$ is the learner's value function in the new MDP $M(\pi)$.
 We next define the \emph{performatively optimal policy}, which maximizes performative value function.

 \begin{definition}[Performatively Optimal Policy] A policy $\pi_P$ is performatively optimal if it maximizes performative value function, i.e., $ \pi_P \in \argmax_{\pi'} V^{\pi'}_{\pi'}(\rho) $. \end{definition} Although, $\pi_{P}$ maximizes the performative value function, it need not be stable, i.e., it need not be optimal with respect to the changed environment $M(\pi_P)$.
 We next define the notion of performatively stable policy which captures this notion of stability. \begin{definition}[Performatively Stable Policy] A policy $\pi_S$ is \emph{performatively stable} if it satisfies the condition $ \pi_S \in \argmax_{\pi'} V^{\pi'}_{\pi_S}(\rho) $. \end{definition} The definition of performatively stable policy implies that if the underlying MDP is $M(\pi_S)$ then an optimal policy is $\pi_{S}$.
-It is not a priori clear if a performatively stable policy always exists.
+It is not a priori clear if a performatively stable policy always exists as the value function is a non-convex function of policies for most standard parametric representations including softmax and direct parameterization.
+And, for non-convex functions, it is not always possible to guarantee the existence of a fixed point.
 However, \citet{MTR23} observed that a performatively stable occupancy measure exists.
 In particular, given a policy $\pi$, let us define its long-term discounted state-action occupancy measure in the MDP $M(\pi)$ as $ d^\pi(s,a) = \E_{\tau \sim \varmathbb{Pr}^\pi_\pi} \left[\sum_{k=0}^\infty \gamma^k \mathrm{1}\set{s_k = s, a_k = a}\mid \rho\right] $.
 Given such an occupancy measure $d$, one can consider the following policy $\pi^d$.

 With this definition, we can pose the problem of finding a performatively stable occupancy measure.
 An occupancy measure $d_S$ is performatively stable if it is the optimal solution of the following problem.